-The city horticulturist, who has extensive experience pruning trees, oversees all pruning and uses the following criteria for removal of tree limbs: dead limbs, stubs, broken limbs, thin out limbs where there are an excessive number, remove limbs at bad angles and remove limbs lower than eight feet above the sidewalks and 13 ft. above the roadway.
+The city horticulturist, who has extensive experience pruning trees, oversees all pruning and uses the following criteria for removal of tree limbs: dead limbs, stubs, broken limbs, thin out limbs where there are an excessive number, remove limbs at bad angles and remove limbs lower than eight feet above the sidewalks and 13 ft. above the

-project is greatly appreciated.
+Your cooperation during this project is greatly appreciated.

-James K. Giese
+James K. Giese City Manager